Scare yourself silly with these spine-tingling classics.

 Grab a cushion for… The head-spinning scene is legendary, but the spider walk that Regan does down the stairs (only in the director’s cut) really creeps us out.

 Nightmare inducing?
-When it first screened, ambulance crews were on hand in case people fainted.
+Supposedly when it first screened, ambulance crews were on hand in case people fainted.

 You might have seen the US remake, The Ring, starring Naomi Watts – but the atmospheric Japanese original, directed by Hideo Nakata, is an even creepier affair.
 After a string of sudden teenage deaths, a reporter investigates an urban legend about a cursed video tape.
 There’s no real gore…just slowly building tension to a horrifying climax.

-Grab a cushion for…The infamous finale, where a humble TV set suddenly becomes the most petrifying thing you’ve ever encountered.
+Grab a cushion for…That moment when a humble TV set suddenly becomes the most petrifying thing you’ve ever encountered.

 Nightmare inducing?
 You’ll be thankful videotapes have since been consigned to the technology trash can.